absinthe-graphql/absinthe/guides/tutorial/query-arguments.md

 extraneous arguments given to a query.
 This means that all arguments can be supplied to the resolve functions with atom keys.

-Finally you'll see that we need to handle the possibility that the query, while valid from GraphQL's perspective, may still ask for a user that does not exist.
+Finally you'll see that we can handle the possibility that the query, while valid from GraphQL's perspective, may still ask for a user that does not exist.

+> There's a valid argument for just returning `{:ok, nil}` when a record can't
+> be found.
+Whether the absence of data constitutes an error is a decision you
+> get to make.

 ## Arguments for Non-Root Fields